stephenh/stephenh.github.com/content/posts/2025-04-17-fixing-async-stack-traces.md

 ```

-This still looks good!
+This still looks good! ...but why?

-Initially, I was surprised Node handled this well, but in retrospect it's for the same reason--when `new Promise` is called, it *immediately* invokes the `handle` function, so again when `new Error` is called, the entire `foo` -> `bar` -> `zaz` -> `handle` chain is still on the stack.
+I was initially surprised Node handled this well, but in retrospect it's for the same reason as our prior example: when `new Promise` is called, it *immediately* invokes the `handle` function, so again when `new Error` is called, the entire `foo` -> `bar` -> `zaz` -> `handle` chain is still on the stack.

 We still don't have any async behavior, so let's introduce that next.

 ## Example: allAwaitsTimeout

-Now, instead of *immediately* failing (i.e. synchronously calling `reject`), we'll wait to reject our promise from a "different context", specifically a `setTimeout` callback.
+Now, instead of *immediately* failing (i.e. immediately `throw new Error` or synchronously calling `reject`), we'll wait to reject our promise from a "different context", specifically a `setTimeout` callback.

 This is how real I/O calls work: after asking the database to "please do something" (sending the request), our app just stops for a little bit (without anything "paused on the stack"), and waits for the callback to be invoked with the database's response.